keptn-sandbox/locust-service/README.md

 The `locust-service` expects locust test files in the project specific Keptn repo.
 It expects those files to be available in the `locust` subfolder for a service in the stage you want to execute tests.

-Here is an example on how to upload the `locust.py` test file via the Keptn CLI to the dev stage of project sockshop for the service carts:
+Here is an example on how to upload the `locustfile.py` test file via the Keptn CLI to the dev stage of project sockshop for the service carts:

 ```
-keptn add-resource --project=sockshop --stage=dev --service=carts --resource=locust.py --resourceUri=locust/locust.py
+keptn add-resource --project=sockshop --stage=dev --service=carts --resource=locustfile.py --resourceUri=locust/locustfile.py
 ```

 ### Defaults

-If the users does not provide a specific configuration file (see next section) the `locust-service` will search for `locust/locust.py` in the specific Keptn repo and try to execute it.
+If the user does not provide a specific configuration file (see next section) the `locust-service` will search for `locust/locustfile.py` in the specific Keptn repo and try to execute it.
 If the file does not exist the tests will be skipped.

 ### Providing a config file

-A `locust.conf.yaml` file can be added for more complex configurations like multiple tests files for different stages.
+A `locust.conf.yaml` file can be added for more complex configurations like multiple test files for different stages.
 It is also possible to provide a [locust config file](https://docs.locust.io/en/stable/configuration.html#configuration-file) to further customize the tests.
 If no configuration file is specified the `locust-service` will proceed with the default setting.

 ```
 ---